lpetito/groupedCS/README.md

 ## Installation

-Use R package devtools (developed by Hadley Wickham) to install this package from this git repo:
+Use the R package devtools (developed by Hadley Wickham) to install this package after downloading from this git repo.

-library(devtools)
-devtools::install_github("lpetito/groupedCS")